spree/spree/guides/content/user/shipments/calculators.md

 ### Custom Calculators

 You can define your own calculator if you have more complex needs.
 In that case, check out the [Calculators Guide](../developer/calculators.html).

+## Next Step

+If you have followed this guide series [from the beginning](shipments), your store is now stocked with [shipping categories](shipping_categories), [geographical shipping zones](zones), and calculators.
+The final step is to pull it all together into [shipping methods](shipping_methods), from which your customers can choose at checkout.